DrDonk/OC4VM/readme.md

 ### 3.5 OC4VM Guest & Host Tools
 There are tools written specially for use in the macOS guest and on the host machine.
 They are documented in the [tools](https://github.com/DrDonk/OC4VM/wiki/OC4VM-Tools) help.

-### 3.6 VMware macOS Guest Setting
-VMware on Linux and Windows cannot edit the guestOS setting to another version of mac OS X/macOS.
-Please use the macguest program in the tools/host folder to manage this setting.

 ## 4. Spoofing the Virtual Apple Mac
 If you want to make the VM look like a specific Mac model the settings can be configued in the